cdli-gh/blog/_blog/gsoc20/search/posts/05_eval1.md

 ## Plan update

-Considering Phase-1 objectives and deliverables, I was able to accomplish 80% of deliverables and the remaining 20% will be completed during the 1st evaluation period or will be shifted to buffer week if additional time is required.
+Considering Phase-1 objectives and deliverables, I was able to accomplish 80% of deliverables and the remaining 20% will be completed during the 1st evaluation period or will be shifted to buffer week (if additional time is required).

-And on upcoming objectives for the next phase, I'll be discussed with my mentor and start to work from next week onwards.
+For the next phase schedule, I will discuss it with my mentor and then start to work from next week onwards.